 (a) In order to promote a comprehensive, statewide and multidisciplinary

-approach to serving addicted pregnant women and mothers, including those who
+approach to serving pregnant women and mothers, including those who

 (1) those who provide medical and social services to

-pregnant women, mothers and their children, whether or not there exists evidence of alcoholism or other drug abuse or dependency.
-These include providers in the Healthy Moms/Healthy Kids program, the Drug Free Families With a Future program, the Parents Too Soon program, and any other State-funded medical or social service programs which provide services to pregnant women.
+pregnant women, mothers and their children, whether or not there exists evidence of a substance use disorder.
+These include any other State-funded medical or social services to pregnant women.